 Welcome to the Bureau of Labor Education

-image of Red Sky paintingThe University of Maine’s Bureau of Labor Education provides workers and their organizations with knowledge and resources for understanding and dealing with work-related challenges and opportunities.
+The University of Maine’s Bureau of Labor Education provides workers and their organizations with knowledge and resources for understanding and dealing with work-related challenges and opportunities.

 The Bureau conducts programs, presentations, research, and online Labor Studies credit courses for workers, union leaders and staff, students, and educators.

-2024 Maine National History Day
+2025 Maine National History Day Labor History Prize Winners

-Bureau of Labor Education, a part of UMaine’s Division of Lifelong Learning, stands against racism:
+Bureau of Labor Education, a Part of UMaine’s Division of Lifelong Learning, stands against racism:

 The Division of Lifelong Learning stands against systemic racism, violence, and injustice and is committed to the University of Maine’s core values of inclusion, diversity, and anti-racism.
 In our mission to expand access to UMaine’s educational offerings and resources, we serve the needs of diverse learners and support a safe and welcoming community.
 Therefore, we continue to examine our organization, our actions, and our role in rebuilding systems that are fair and equitable for all people, regardless of their race, religion, gender, sexual orientation, socioeconomic class, disability, or nationality.